Using the Met's intellectual property

 To depict the Met in print, film or a TV broadcast, you may need an intellectual property (IP) agreement or licence.
 We charge a standard fee for incidental use of the Met IP.
-To obtain an accurate quote, get in touch using our quick and simple online form.
+To obtain an accurate quote, get in touch using our quick and simple online request an IP licence form.

 The Met police logo, uniforms, cap badges, royal armorial (crest), warrant badge, vehicle liveries, New Scotland Yard revolving sign, paperwork and other items are all copyright of the Metropolitan Police Authority.
 Some of these are also trademarked.